Business owners and independent contractors, are you tracking miles for tax deductions? If you aren’t yet, this article

 a.
 Small business owners

 Out-of-town business travel generates tons of paper receipts—from airline tickets, taxis, meals, laundry, accommodation, and more.
 Receipts verify what you purchased on the trip and act as a travel log of where time and money were spent on the business trip.
 Some important factors determine eligibility.
 For example: How much of the trip was personal, if the trip was away from your home, and if the amounts are justifiable.

 Small business owners will face an issue when tracking mileage for taxes if the vehicle is a “mixed-use” asset.
 For example, if the vehicle is used for both personal and business purposes.
 The mixed-use asset requires extra care to distinguish when the vehicle is being used for business and when it is not.
 Since only the portion of use for business would be counted as a business expense, keeping clear and detailed records of time, route, and reason is used to help establish what portion of use is business-related.
 So using a specialized mileage tracking app such as Shoeboxed with your phone’s built-in GPS when traveling to and from business meetings would save you time to sort out different trips and ensure you don’t miss any travel deductions.
 The app will record the precise start and end location and the date of your trip—taking detailed documentation off your hands.

 b.
 Freelancers and independent contractors

 As a freelancer, you are 100% in charge of your business.
-Therefore, organization and tracking become a top priority for successful freelancing.
+Therefore, organization and tracking important documents is a top priority for successful freelancing.

 Like any other good expense-tracking habit, tracking travel mileage ensures protection against tax audits and business disputes.
 Keeping track of your business mileage is important because it is tax-deductible.
 This means you can reduce your taxable income based on how much you drive for work.
 Various travel miles qualify, such as business travel to and from airports and hotels, errands, and supply runs, travel to client’s offices, and to and from business meetings.
 Don’t skip those valuable deductions!